 If you're a foodie who loves eating out, there is certainly at least one Asian restaurant you're passionate about.
 Sometimes, the urge to have Asian food strikes, and nothing satisfies until you get it.
 Eating a plant-based diet doesn’t mean you have to give up going out to eat your favorite Asian dishes.
 There are currently even more places to captivate your taste bulbs for Chinese, Japanese, or Vietnamese.
 For authentic Asian flavors, this is a compiled list of Asian restaurants who have taken the impressive step to making vegan eating easy.

-This restaurant is the newest addition to Stovehouse.
+This restaurant has two locations: Stovehouse and MidCity District.
 You can order takeaway or take a seat at their counter so you can watch the chefs at work while you eat.
 Go for the vegetable reman, it is made with vegan broth topped with wood ear mushrooms, corn, bean sprouts, bamboo shot and kale noodles (ask for no egg).
-Appetizer options are edamame and seaweed salad.
+Appetizer options are edamame, crispy brussels sprouts, and seaweed salad.

 At O-shi, they challenge themselves to not sacrifice quality for convenience!
 The beautiful inside is light and airy, with a calming modern design.
 Vegan dishes on the menu are Green Zone Roll made of cucumber, carrot, mesclun salad and avocado on top and the Crunchy Garlic Tofu Bowl filled with garlic ponzu, chili silken tofu, crunchy garlic, chili oil and scallion (option to add avocado).